HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lateral_water_balance/lakes_wetlands.rst

 where :math:`{k}_{{gw}_{l,w}}` is the groundwater recharge constant below lakes and wetlands :math:`[0.01 {m}*{d}^{-1}]`.

-It is assumed that water can be abstracted from lakes but not from wetlands (see :ref:`net_abstractions`).
+It is assumed that water can be abstracted from lakes but not from wetlands (for more information on how net abrstactions are computed, see :ref:`net_abstractions`).

 .. note:
    If there is a global lake and a reservoir within the same cell, :math:`{NA}_{l,res} (where "res" stands for reservoir) is distributed equally.